tannerrj/crossfire-devel-vm/README.md

 ### Requirements

-The software packages include VirtualBox and hardware capable of running VirtualBox with the recommended minimum of 64bit multicore CPU, 8GB of RAM or more, 30GB of free disk space.
+The software packages include VirtualBox and hardware capable of running VirtualBox with the minimum hardware of:

+ * 64bit multicore CPU
+ * 8GB of RAM or more
+ * 30GB of free disk space

 See the `intro.md` write up for more information on the vm configuration.

 ## Guidelines